Getting There

 Hamilton rented out the Boston science museum for Monday night.
 The exhibit rooms were open.

-Josh Kangas and Kennedy McDaniel Bae hosted a forum on the state of education in lab automation.
-I agreed with nearly everything said.
-This field has no standard pipeline for how people arrive in it, no consistent job titles, and no clear signal to prospective engineers that it exists.
-"Bioinformatician," "Automation Engineer," "Lab Scientist II" can all describe the same role depending on the company.
-The people doing this work are few, they're hard to find, and the field doesn't yet know how to reach them.
-That's a problem worth solving, and I'm glad people are naming it out loud at a conference this size.
+Josh Kangas and Kennedy McDaniel Bae hosted a forum on the state of education in lab automation, and I agreed with nearly everything said.
+This field has no standard pipeline for how people end up in it.
+No consistent job titles, no clear signal to prospective engineers that the work even exists.
+"Bioinformatician," "Automation Engineer," "Lab Scientist II" can all describe the same role, at the same company, depending on who wrote the job posting.
+The people doing this work are hard to find - and the field hasn't figured out yet how to reach them before they end up somewhere else entirely.
+But that's a solvable problem.
+I'm glad people are naming it at a conference this size.
+I recently saw Kennedy post that they had received some funding for this initiative, which made me smile.

-Hamilton rented out the Boston science museum for the Monday night party and let several hundred automation engineers loose in it with good bourbon and lobster rolls.
-I spent most of the evening with Josh and Melody Wang from Generate Biomedicines - she was my mentor for my first CMU capstone - trading notes on the week's best and worst ideas.
+Hamilton rented out the Boston science museum for Monday night and let several hundred automation engineers loose in it with good bourbon and lobster rolls.
+(I shudder at the price tag.
+What a monolithic task Opentrons and Trilobio are up to; what Hamilton can afford.
+Not to mention the other 15 new liquid handler start-ups I saw on the floor.)
 The exhibit rooms were open.
-It was quite fun.
+I spent most of the evening with Josh and Melody Wang from Generate Biomedicines - she was my mentor for my first CMU capstone - trading notes on the week's best ideas and its worst ones.
+Some drama about our respective companies.
+Conversations that only happen when everyone is slightly tired and slightly well-fed and the planetarium is right there.

 A Hamilton liquid handler demonstration from the expo floor.
-The precision is hard to appreciate until you watch it in person.
+The precision is hard to appreciate until you watch it move.

 My Work